The Five Soul Levels on the Path of the One

 - RUACH (SPIRIT): Sometimes things happen that cause a person to contemplate spiritual matters and they begin to investigate.
 This is the soul level of Ruach.
 Here, a person may question, struggle, advance, stagnate or even retreat in their spiritual life.
 In the Matrix and in life, this is the realm of choice.

 - NESHAMA (BREATH): This is where someone makes their true connection with spirituality – something “beyond the physical and emotional aspects of creation.”
 This is also where they begin understand the choice they made in terms of their “mission in life.”
 As we will see, this relates to meeting the Oracle.

 - CHAYA (LIFE): This fourth dimension of the soul has to do with a change in “consciousness” – one beyond creation, including a spiritual relationship and responsibility to others. (i.e., collective soul/consciousness)

 - YECHIDA (SINGULAR): The uppermost aspect of the soul is associated with total selflessness (‘bittul’) and unity with the Creator.
 Attaining this at one level opens the door for the next major level of progression.

-This chart shows the five dimensions of the soul placed alongside the previous template of the five worlds of existence and the worlds within the Matrix story.
-As we discuss throughout the Knowledge Base, they are all related and pertinent to Neo’s journey.
+The chart below shows the five dimensions of the soul placed alongside the previous template of the five worlds of existence and the worlds within the Matrix story.
+As we discuss throughout the Knowledge Base, they are all connected and pertinent to Neo’s journey.

 Five within Five